Accessibility tools

 The Cheshire Care Record

-The Cheshire Care Record is a shared system that allows Healthcare Professionals within the Cheshire Health and Social Care community to appropriately access the most up-to-date and accurate information about patients to deliver the best possible care.
+The Cheshire Care Record is a shared system that allows healthcare professionals in the Cheshire health and social care community to access the most up-to-date and accurate information about patients to deliver the best possible care.
+It can only be accessed by the health and social care providers with your consent.

 SMS text messaging

-When attending the Trust for an outpatient appointment or a procedure you may be asked to confirm that the Trust has an accurate contact number and mobile telephone number for you.
-This can be used to provide appointment details via SMS text messages and automated calls to advise you of appointment times.
+When attending appointments, you may be asked to confirm your contact telephone numbers.
+Appointment details can be sent to your mobile via SMS text messages and automated calls to your mobile or landline to remind you of appointment times.

 Data Breaches

-The GDPR introduces a duty on all organisations to report certain types of personal data breach to the relevant supervisory authority, within 72 hours of becoming aware of the breach, where feasible.
-If the breach is likely to result in a high risk of adversely affecting your rights and freedoms, we will contact you without undue delay.
+The Trust has procedures to detect, investigate and report personal data breaches to the appropriate authorities.
+Where a breach is likely to result in a high risk to your rights and freedoms, we will inform you without undue delay.

 East Cheshire NHS Trust